bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 Now you are ready to work with the system.

-The platform allows to upload your custom module for data stream processing with preload engines and configuration settings.
+The platform allows to upload your custom module for data stream processing with prerequisite engines and configuration settings.

 For correct perofrmance a module requires creating a stream/streams with its service(-s) and service providers.